-- Our sample consists of financial market professionals.
-The existing experimental studies on herding in financial markets use college undergraduates as subjects.
-As a result, one may wonder how representative these laboratory experiments are of the behavior of professionals operating in actual financial markets.
-The external validity of experimental studies is, indeed, a well known concern in the literature.
-In our specific case, one may imagine that professional behavior in the field might differ from students' behavior in the laboratory because of the professionals' different ages, levels of education and training.
-Moreover, professional expertise, developed by working daily in financial markets, may lead to the development of trading heuristics that are different from those used by non-financial professionals. - The existing literature has tested for the presence of herding in a market where, according to the theory, herding should never arise.
-In contrast, we compare two treatments: one (from now on Treatment I) in which, as in the previous experimental work, subjects should always use their private information and never herd; the other (from now on Treatment II) where, instead, herding becomes optimal because of event uncertainty, i.e., uncertainty about the presence of informed traders in the market.
-The economy studied in Treatment II has never been analyzed experimentally (not even with a more standard pool of participants), although event uncertainty is recognized in the theoretical literature as one of the main channels of herding in financial markets (Avery and Zemsky, 1998). - We ran the experiment using a strategy method-like procedure that allowed us to detect herding behavior directly (whereas in previous work it could only be inferred indirectly).
-In particular, in previous experimental work subjects were asked to trade in sequence, one by one; each subject received a private signal and then made a decision.
-In contrast, in our experiment all subjects who have not yet traded make their decisions conditional on all signal realizations; only after choosing their strategies is one subject randomly chosen to trade and his strategy implemented for the realized signal value.
-This is a significant procedural novelty in the experimental literature on herding and informational cascades: since each subject makes a decision for each signal realization, we can observe directly whether and when he chooses the same action irrespective of his private information.
-Moreover, since in each period of trading all subjects who have not yet traded are asked to make a decision for each signal, our dataset is much larger than it would have been in the earlier experimental designs.
-This was particularly important given the difficulty of recruiting financial market professionals.
+expertise, developed by working daily in financial markets, may lead to the development of trading heuristics that are different from those used by non-financial professionals.

+Second, the existing literature has tested for the presence of herding in a market where, according to the theory, herding should never arise.
+In contrast, we compare two treatments: one (Treatment I) in which, as in the previous experimental work, subjects should always use their private information and never herd; the other (Treatment II) where, instead, herding becomes optimal because of event uncertainty, that is, uncertainty about the presence of informed traders in the market.
+The economy studied in Treatment II has never been analyzed experimentally (not even with a more standard pool of participants), although event uncertainty is recognized in the theoretical literature as one of the main channels of herding in financial markets (Avery and Zemsky 1998).

+Third, we ran the experiment using a strategy method-like procedure that allowed us to detect herding behavior directly (whereas in previous work it could only be inferred indirectly).
+In particular, in previous experimental work subjects were asked to trade in sequence, one by one.
+Each subject received a private signal and then made a decision.
+In contrast, in our experiment, all subjects who have not yet traded make their decisions conditional on all signal realizations.
+Only after all subjects have chosen their strategies is one subject randomly chosen to trade and his strategy implemented for the realized signal value.
+This is a significant procedural novelty in the experimental literature on herding and informational cascades: Because each subject makes a decision for each signal realization, we can observe directly whether and when he chooses the same action irrespective of his private information.
+Moreover, because in each period of trading all subjects who have not yet traded are asked to make a decision for each signal, our data set is much larger than it would have been in the earlier experimental designs.
+This was particularly important given the difficulty of recruiting financial-market professionals in large numbers.

 The results of our experiment show that, as theory suggests, the proportion of herding decisions is very low in Treatment I. Therefore, the theoretical prediction that price adjustment to the order flow reduces the scope for herding behavior is confirmed by the experimental data on financial market professionals.
 Moreover, also in accordance with the theory, herding increases in Treatment II, where the price adjustment rule is consistent with the presence of event uncertainty.
 Nevertheless, some important anomalies do occur in the laboratory.
 First, in Treatment I, some subjects engage in contrarianism, something not predicted by the theory.
 These subjects go against the market, selling (regardless of the private signal) when the price is high, and buying (regardless of the private signal) when it is low.
-Moreover, in the second treatment, herd behavior is lower than theory predicts.
-Finally, in both treatments, subjects have a tendency to abstain from trading, which is not predicted by the theory.
+Second, in Treatment II, herd behavior is lower than theory predicts.
+Third, in both treatments, subjects have a tendency to abstain from trading, which is not predicted by the theory.
 Abstention from trading implies that the market is unable to infer the subjects' private signals, which lowers the informational efficiency of the market.

 It is worth noting that our results in Treatment I are similar to those obtained by previous experimental work using student subjects.
-In both samples, the proportion of herding is low, as the theory predicts; moreover, subjects in both samples share the propensity to act as contrarians and to abstain from trading more than is predicted by the theory.
-This reassures the reader of the validity of previous experimental work that relies on students subjects.
+In both samples, the proportion of herding is low, as the theory predicts.
+Moreover, subjects in both samples share the propensity to act as contrarians and to abstain from trading more than is predicted by the theory.
+This reassures the reader of the validity of previous experimental work that relies on student subjects.